sagarbehere/ofx-to-beancount/README.md

 ### Install Dependencies

-It's recommended to do the installation in a Python virtual environment.
+It's recommended to do the installation in a **Python virtual environment**.

 ```bash
 git clone git@github.com:sagarbehere/ofx-to-beancount.git